Law & Order season 15: Cast and crew changes

-Days prior to the news of Annie Parisse joining the cast, it was announced that Jesse L. Martin (Detective Ed Green) would be departing the cast to film Rent.
+Days prior to the news of Annie Parisse joining the cast, it was announced that Jesse L. Martin (Detective Ed Green) would be temporarily departing the cast to film Rent.
 Martin said about his departure, "I am very grateful to everyone at Wolf Films and NBC Universal Television, especially Dick Wolf and Jeff Zucker, for allowing me this once in a lifetime opportunity, I'm going to miss Dennis (Farina), Epatha (Merkerson) and the rest of the cast and crew, and I can't wait to return next year."
 Dick Wolf added, "For the past six years, Jesse has been an 'actor's actor', an incredible performer, total professional and he is liked by everyone.
 He had an opportunity to reprise a career-making role that is very important to him, and we wanted to make it work.
 We look forward to his return to Law & Order for season 16."
 Martin's last episode of the season was "Tombstone" (a crossover episode with Law & Order: Trial by Jury, episode "Skeleton") in which Green is shot.

 Martin was replaced by Michael Imperioli who portrayed Detective Nick Falco starting with the episode "Publish and Perish" until the season finale episode.
 Imperioli said about his character, Falco, "The character I'm playing on Law & Order, has a real passion for making the world safe and making the city safe for people.
 He wants to make sure that the bad guys go to jail and that justice wins out and I think he grew up with that reverence and lives with it."

-Roz Weinman is show runner/executive producer with Eric Overmyer over Matthew Penn and Peter Jankowski.
+Roz Weinman became showrunner/executive producer with Eric Overmyer over Matthew Penn and Peter Jankowski.
 Weinman and Overmyer depart the series at the end of the season, replaced by Walon Green and Nicholas Wootton in season 16.